 300 Longview Rd., Far Hills, NJ 07931

 Deep Cut Gardens is dedicated to the home gardener.
 There are 54 acres of gardens full of “cultivated and native plant materials to be observed throughout the seasons.”
 You won’t get lost in these gardens – everything is easy to see and pretty low to the ground.
-Their grounds and some buildings are open, but face masks are required to enter any buildings.
-Be sure to give them a call beforehand to check in on any social distancing guidelines (and read more about one NJMOM’s adventure through Deep Cut Gardens here).
+Be sure to give them a call beforehand to check on opening hours (and read more about one NJMOM’s adventure through Deep Cut Gardens here).

 152 Red Hill Rd., Middletown, NJ 07748

 Van Vleck House & Gardens is a formerly private estate that is now owned by The Montclair Foundation.
 The gardens and walking paths are open to the public 365 days a year.
 As you take in the beauty of the estate and the villa, you can check out their bloom list to see what flowers are blooming.
 There are over 60 kinds of trees alongside shrubs, rhododendrons, and perennials.
-Currently, the buildings are closed, which means no restroom access on the grounds.
+Currently, the buildings are closed, but the public restrooms are open.
 Read more on visiting Van Vleck here.

 21 Van Vleck St., Montclair, NJ 07042

 Though the Reeves-Reed Arboretum is known for its spring Daffodil Bowl (when the gardens are filled with thousands of blooming daffodils), there’s plenty to admire here.
-Take a hike through the trails, explore outdoor sculptures, and relish in the history of the grounds and display gardens.
-Due to COVID, visits to the building have been canceled, although their grounds remain open.
-Be sure to check in here for their response to COVID-19 and safety guidelines.
+Take a hike through the trails, explore outdoor sculptures, and relish the history of the grounds and display gardens.
+There are also kid-friendly special crafts and events all year.

 165 Hobart Ave., Summit, NJ 07901